Parineeta (2019 film): Plot

 In the next scene, she runs to a police station in bare feet, messed makeup, and her dress torn, indicating that she was raped.
 It is then that the mystery behind Babaida's suicide unfolds.

-From the letter he gave her, Mehul learned that Babaida and Sayantika were college friends and had entered Unicorn as interns.
+In 2015, from the letter he gave her, Mehul learned that Babaida and Sayantika were college friends and had entered Unicorn as interns.
 Sayantika started to change after Ranadeb began showing interest in her.
-One day Babaida entered Ranadeb's cabin to find Sayantika and Ranadeb making out.
+She took advantage of her charm by attracting Ranadeb.
+The following day, Sayan learns that one of his colleagues failed to secure job, and his salary was given to Sayantika.
+Following this, Babaida entered Ranadeb's cabin to find Sayantika and Ranadeb making out.
 Enraged, he attacks Ranadeb.
 Sayantika and Ranadeb conspired against Babaida.
-Sayantika ran to the police station the same way Mehul had and falsely accused Babaida of raping her, for which Babaida had to face legal charges.
-The rape charge was too much to take as well as his career ending, and he committed suicide.
+Sayantika ran to the police station and falsely accused Babaida of raping her, for which Babaida gets arrested and had to face legal charges.
+The rape charge was much too severe to that it destroyed his career in letter he mentioned that he tried to contact her many times as his last hope but failed to contact felling hopeless he committed suicide.
 Sayantika and Ranadeb married after Babaida's death.
 Before dying, he figured only Mehul would believe him as she loves him.

-In present day, Mehul falsely accuses Ranadeb of rape the same way and he is arrested.
-He and Sayantika are also charged with fraudulence.
-Thus it becomes clear that Mehul had entered the company with a motive to avenge Babaida's death.
-At the end, she speaks to Babaida's portrait and tells him that she considered herself his wife as he had put vermillion on her head that day on Holi, four years ago.
-Being his wife, it was her duty to give him justice.
+In present day, Mehul accuses Ranadeb of attempt of rape and gets him arrested.
+He and Sayantika are also charged with fraudulence and money laundering and cheating following which Ranadeb is sacked from his position and even police also arrest Sayantika, following which Mehul also files a Petition in High Court demanding investigation on Babaida's suicide and Fake Allegation case that 5 years ago Sayan was falsely charged for rape following which he committed suicide.
+The media reported If the allegations are found out to be true Ranadeb and Sayantika will be charged for leveling false allegation, criminal conspiracy, abetment of suicide and culpable homicide for which they can also face serious charges including death by hanging as punishment.
+Thus, it becomes clear that Mehul had entered the company with a motive to avenge Babaida's death.
+At the end, she speaks to Babaida's portrait and tells him that she considered herself his wife as he had put vermillion on her head (which was mixed with the red Abir) that day on Holi, four years ago.
+Being his wife, it was her duty to give him justice, and that she executed the vengeance successfully.